Tech-at-DU/d3-tutorial/01-intro-to-d3/readme.md

 </html>
 ```

 To use D3.js you need to link to the library.
-You can download from the website or link to it from a CDN.
+You can download it from the website or link to it from a CDN.
 We'll choose the second method.

 Link to the library from the CDN.
 Add the script tag to the bottom of the body tag: